 The drug is initially produced in India by the company SAVA Vet.

-What Results Can I Expect When My Dog Is on Carodyl Treatment?
+What Results Can I Expect When My Dog Is on Treatment?

 Can I Give My Dog Ibuprofen Instead of Carprofen?

 Do not give your dog ibuprofen or acetaminophen.
-Carprofen is one of the available NSAIDs just for dogs.
+This medicine is one of the available NSAIDs just for dogs.
 Contact your vet if you want to change the NSAID.

-In terms of potency both as an anti-inflammatory and as an analgesic, carprofen appears to be in the middle of the NSAID range, roughly five times as potent as ibuprofen, milligram for milligram.
+Both are anti-inflammatory and analgesic drugs.
+But in terms of potency, Carodyl is in the middle of the NSAID range, roughly five times as potent as ibuprofen, milligram for milligram.

 How Long Does It Take for Carodyl to Kick in for Dogs?

-Active ingredient carprofen reduces inflammation expressed by COX enzymes.
-Carodyl starts working within 1 to 2 hours after administration.
+Active ingredient reduces inflammation expressed by COX enzymes.
+It starts working within 1 to 2 hours after administration.
 Youthful energy and comfort return with clinical improvements after a few days.

-Carprofen controls pain and inflammation, while gabapentin acts on neurological pain.
-If they are to be given chronically, bloodwork must be monitored, especially for carprofen.
+This medication controls pain and inflammation, while gabapentin acts on neurological pain.
+If they are to be given chronically, bloodwork must be monitored, especially for the first one.
 It can have serious side effects on the liver and kidneys.
 Typically a blood sample is drawn before starting and then a month after use.

 Is Carprofen the Same as Tramadol?

-By 2022 study suggests that carprofen, with opioid premedication, provides more effective postoperative analgesia than tramadol in dogs undergoing enucleation.
+By 2022 study suggests that this drug, with opioid premedication, provides more effective postoperative analgesia than tramadol in dogs undergoing enucleation.

 Will Carodyl Make My Dog Sleepy?

-Yes, Carodyl does make some dogs tired.
+Yes, it does make some dogs tired.
 However, as long as your dog isn’t suffering from severe lethargy, this usually isn’t a cause for concern.

-Carodyl, unlike steroids, can be stopped without weaning off the dog.
-Just stop giving him his dose.
+The medication, unlike steroids, can be stopped without weaning off the dog.
+Just stop giving the dose if the veterinarian recommends it.

-Can Carodyl Cause Kidney or Liver Failure in Dogs?
+Can The Drug Cause Kidney or Liver Failure in Dogs?

 Serious but rare side effects have been reported in dogs taking NSAIDs.
 Serious side effects can occur with or without warning and, in rare situations, result in death.
 The most common NSAID-related side effects involve the stomach (such as bleeding ulcers) and liver or kidney problems.